Reset is a Christ-centered, voluntary program for men and women in the Greater Cincinnati area that desire to radically change their lives.

 Reset offers dignified housing that provides individuals with furniture and start-up necessities as well as like-minded, positive roommates.
-Our men's housing option is on Isabella Street in Newport--a gorgeous eight-bedroom house with a game room, weight room, community washers and dryers, and meeting rooms.
+We provide housing to men and women in separate homes in Newport, Kentucky.

 An inside-out change occurs as men and women are exposed to the fact that they are God's creation and that He wants a deeper relationship with them.
 Weekly Recovery meetings and Bible studies allow the residents to lean on and learn from each other, as well as people from the Reset family who are further along in their spiritual walks.